Cobra800089/troonChecker/Readme.md

 ```
 go get ./...
 ```
+3. Fill in the required Discord Webhook
+4. Fill in the required discord_listing_role_id (role_id of the role you want to @ when a beer gets listed)
-3. Fill in the required Discord Webhook and discord_role_id of the Discord Role you'd like to @
+5. Fill in the required discord_sale_role_id (role_id of the role you want to @ when a beer goes up for sale)
-4. go run main.go
+6. go run main.go

+(You can also build the executable with `go build` and run `troonChecker` directly.

 MIT License